Abercrombie classification

 Primary tabs

 Abercrombie classification, taking its name from the case Abercrombie & Fitch Co. v.
-Hunting World Inc., refers to a system designating how generic a given trademark is for the purposes of intellectual property law.
-This system categorizes potential trademarks into 4 tiers of ascending trademark protection under the Lanham Act, those being:
+Hunting World Inc., is a system designating how distinct a given trademark is for the purposes of intellectual property law.
+This system categorizes potential trademarks into 4 tiers of ascending trademark protection under the Lanham Act:

 Generic